larsk2013xd/GIF_Respeed/README.md

 - `-o` : This will open the converted file after conversion (Windows only)

 # Changelog
+`1.0.3`
+- Added `-f` argument.
+This will convert all files in the given `[fileLocation]` folder.
+In this case the user should indicate a folder location and not a file location
+- Fixed `-r`.

 `1.0.2`
 - Added arguments.
 See the "How to use" for explanation.
 - Gif_ReSpeed will now make a copy of the file and adjust its framerate to prevent accidental corruption.
 (The original file can still be overwritten using the `-r` argument)